Categories

 By the 1980s, ayahuasca churches like the Santo Daime and União do Vegetal (UDV), which blend Christian theology and indigenous ayahuasca use, emerged in Brazil.
 These religious movements brought ayahuasca ceremonies into an organized religious structure, emphasizing spiritual healing and connection with the divine.
 These churches began to spread outside Brazil to Europe and North America.

-Global Expansion in the 21st Century
+Global Expansion in the 21st Century And Ayahuasca Retreats

 In the early 21st century, ayahuasca gained global attention, largely due to the rise of the internet, spiritual tourism, and the general interest in alternative healing.
 Thousands of Westerners began to travel to the Amazon to partake in ayahuasca ceremonies, often seeking psychological healing, spiritual awakening, or exploration of consciousness.
 This phenomenon led to the creation of ayahuasca retreat centers across Peru, Brazil, and Ecuador.